a95s/Google-Ngram-rarity-check/README.md

-# Google Ngram words rarity highlighter
+# Rarity highlighter for words based on Google Ngram data
 ## For recruiters
 A NodeJS-based parser of HTML responses from [Google Ngram][1].
 Asynchronous, recursive, with error handling.